U.S. ARMY BASIC AIRBORNE COURSE

 Air Assault School is a 10-day course conducted at several locations to include Fort Campbell, Ky., Fort Rucker, Ala., and Schofield Barracks, Hawaii.
 Students are instructed on all aspects of using helicopters to enter combat.
 Training includes an obstacle course, rappelling from towers and hovering helicopters, rigging equipment for sling loading, landing and pick-up zone operations.
 Training culminates in a 12-mile road march completed in less than three hours while wearing full combat gear.
 Upon successful completion of the training, you will receive the Air Assault Badge.
 If you desire to attend Air Assault School, you must be in top physical condition and have completed The Citadel's rigorous training selection program.

 The Mountain Warfare School is a two-week course conducted by the Vermont Army National Guard at Ethan Allen Firing Range, in Jericho, Vt.
 There are summer and winter phases offered.
 The course is designed to develop the leadership and technical skills needed by Army personnel to perform mountaineering tasks in a realistic mountain environment.
 It provides students with the practical, hands-on experience in the application of tactics and techniques effective for mountain operations.
 Because of the extremely limited number of slots to this training, cadets can only earn a chance to attend this school through outstanding performance in the program, have completed The Citadel's rigorous training selection program and have demonstrated a desire to pursue a military career in which you would utilize these special skills.

-LEADERSHIP DEVELOPMENT AND ASSESSMENT COURSE
+CADET LEADERSHIP COURSE